torenware/go-tooling-for-vue/README.md

 * I've code to analyze a Vite-based dist/ directory, and use Go 1.16 embedding to probe the Vite based assets.
 I've added template logic to decorate the Go page adding the link, script and style sections to serve the Vite assets with the generated page.

-* I have a simple Makefile and vite.config.ts file that rebuilds the Vue 3 app as needed, and runs go via `go run`.
+* I have a Makefile and vite.config.ts file that rebuilds the Vue 3 app as needed, and runs go via `go run`.

 * The Vue app is a non-trivial demo of a Vue 3 form with client side validation.

 Much obliged to Máximo Mussini (@maximomussini on Twitter), rubist and Vite expert, for his help.
 I now understand, more or less, how Vite configuration works and how to integrate Vue into frameworks like Rails.
-This demo uses an approach inspired by Vite Ruby, a library Máximo designed.
+This demo uses an approach inspired by Vite Ruby, a library Máximo wrote.

 --Rob Thorne